QUICK ANSWER

 Why Florida exam harder today than 5 years ago for many candidates?

-The exam itself is not harder.
-What's changed is the preparation.
-Five contributing factors: (1) a larger candidate pool from the post-pandemic licensing boom, (2) wider availability of online proctoring that lowered the friction of premature scheduling, (3) growing variance in pre-license course quality, (4) exam prep app proliferation that led to switching between tools without depth, and (5) fragmented study habits replacing structured study blocks.
+The exam itself is not clearly harder.
+What changed is the preparation environment.
+Plausible contributing factors include a larger and more varied candidate pool, premature scheduling, course-final overconfidence, switching between prep tools without depth, and fragmented study habits replacing structured study blocks.

 Where do I find the Florida DBPR exam statistics?